Perimenopause and Verbal Vomiting

 Estrogen influences absolutely everything in the female body right down to the core of every cell, including serotonin and dopamine production, as well as norepinephrine.
 Serotonin and dopamine are mood regulators and are strongly dependent upon adequate circulating estrogen levels to function the way they are intended.
 When estrogen is too low, so too will be serotonin and dopamine.
 When women lose estrogen, serotonin, and dopamine, it is a recipe for mental and verbal disaster.

-I went on to tell Tori that she will never go into another rage once her estrogen levels were restored and went on to tell her a bit about the benefits of having plenty of circulating estrogen.
+I went on to tell Tori that she would never go into another rage once her estrogen levels were restored and went on to tell her a bit about the benefits of having plenty of circulating estrogen.
 Estrogen is the mental calming hormone in women, even more than progesterone.
 When women have enough estrogen, responses are proportionate to the situation at hand.
 Irrational behavior and emotional outbursts are not a part of an estrogen sound woman’s life.
 In fact, there is a higher level of confidence and contentment women experience with enough estrogen.
 A woman’s ability to cope and handle things that come her way increases allowing women to experience a level of secure well-being and self-trust.

 I worked with Tori for a few months as I helped her get her hormones balanced, and it was quite a transformational journey for her, as it is for most women.
 If I do my job right, a woman gets her hormones balanced they go on with their life with very little to complain about.
-Once hormones are finally in the Hormone Sweet Spot, I typically don’t see the patients but once every four months.
+Once hormones are finally in the Hormone Sweet Spot™, I typically don’t see the patients but once every four months.

 When I saw Tori in the hormone clinic a few months later, I asked her how she was doing on the hormone therapy.
 She said, “I can’t believe it was estrogen all along that I needed.
 It kind of makes me mad that for many years I was told I had mental illness and that I needed psychotropic drugs to manage my horrible behavior.
 You were right, I have not had a mood swing or raged-out since getting enough estrogen.
 I can’t believe that was once my life.
 It took me a while but I have built back my relationships with my children and they can trust me again.
 Just that alone is worth so much to me.”